Kiratpur Sahib: Shree Rama Mandir

 This is one of the ancient temple of the town, which is situated in the main market of the town.

 Every year jagran is held by the committee of this mandir.

 And other religious activities are carried out on the special occasions.

 Shree Bhatukeshwar Durga Mandir

 This temple was later established in 2004.
 It is near the postoffice of the town.
 In this temple also every year jagran and other religious programs are heldby the committee of the temple and by Yuva mandal.

 Education

-Govt Sr Sec Sch Kiratpur Sahib High School is one of the most prestigious school in the District. this school has established a brilliant record of academics, and remarkable achievements in sports and culture.
+Govt Sr Sec Sch Kiratpur Sahib High School is a notable secondary school in the District. this school has a documented record of academic performance and achievements in sports and culture.